Sababu Safaris Travel Guide to Tanzania

 On a Sababu Safaris tailor made holiday to Tanzania you can discover Tanzania's dramatic beauty and phenomenal wildlife.

-Experience the remote wilderness of Selous Game Reserve and Ruaha National Park in the south, track wild chimpanzees in Mahale Mountains National Park in the west, or challenge yourself by climbing to the snow-capped peak of Mount Kilimanjaro.
+Experience the Big Five in the Northern Circuit, theremote wilderness of the Selous Game Reserve and Ruaha National Park in the south, track wild chimpanzees in Mahale Mountains National Park in the west, or challenge yourself by climbing to the snow-capped peak of Mount Kilimanjaro.

 You can also head to Tanzania's pristine coast to combine your Tanzania luxury safari holiday or trekking adventure with a few days of relaxation on the exotic island of Zanzibar or Mafia Island.